biodash/biodash.github.io/content/about-codeclub/index.md

 - In the first series, we will focus on all things **R**: from data analysis and visualization to efficient coding, R Markdown, and so on.
-- There will be no specific topic of analysis; instead, we will focus on building and applying general skills to a wide variety of topics.
+- There will be no consistent topic of analysis or data type (e.g. genomic data);
+  instead, we will focus on building and applying general skills to a wide variety of data.
-- Each week, materials and suggested reading will be posted up front at the [Episodes page](post/).
+- Each week, materials and suggested reading will be posted up front at the [Episodes page](/post/).
-    Like in a Journal Club, doing some preparatory homework will help you get the most out of it.
+    Like in a Journal Club, doing some preparatory homework by reading these materials will help you get the most out of it.
 - Each session is intended to be mostly stand-alone to allow for occasional participation.
 - To allow for a welcoming environment for participants at all levels of experience, we ask everyone to be respectful and patient when interacting at Code Club.